onebeyond/rascal/README.md

 broker.publish("p1", "some message", { routingKey: "routing.key", options: { "expiration": 5000 } })
 broker.publish("p1", "some message", { routingKey: "routing.key", options: { "expiration": 5000 } }, callback)
 ```
 The callback parameters are err and the messageid ```function(err, messageId) {}```.
 Rascal generates this messageId unless you included it in the options object.
+Another option you should be aware of is the "persistent" option.
+Unless persistent is true, your messages will be discarded when you restart Rabbit.
+Despite having an impact on performance Rascal sets this in it's default configuration.

 Refer to the [amqplib](http://www.squaremobius.net/amqp.node/doc/channel_api.html) documentation for further exchange options.

 **It's important to realise that even though the ```broker.publish``` method can take a callback, this offers no guarantee that the message has been sent**.
 To achieve this you need to configure the publication to use AMQP confirm channels.
 ```json